authgear/authgear-server/docs/specs/ldap.md

 - `format: ldap_url`: It is a JSON schema format that implements the rules of `identity.ldap.servers.url`.
 - `format: ldap_dn`: It is a JSON schema format that validates the value to be a valid DN.
 - `format: ldap_search_filter_template`: It is a JSON schema format that validates the rendered string to be a valid Search Filter.
 It does the validation by running the template with `Username=user`, `Username=user@example.com`, and `Username=+85298765432`, and then parse the resulting Search Filter as a Search Filter.
-- `format: ldap_attribute_name`: It is a JSON schema format that validates the value to be a valid LDAP attribute name.
+- `format: ldap_oid`: It is a JSON schema format that validates the value to be a valid LDAP oid.

 ## Testing on the configuration

 > TODO: Add a mutation in the Admin API to test LDAP connection.
 > It should take the whole server configuration, and optionally a end-user username.
 > It connects the LDAP server with the URL and the credentials.
-> If the optional end-user username is given, it performs a Search request, and validates the user exists and has user_id_attribute.
+> If the optional end-user username is given, it performs a Search request, and validates the user exists and has user_id_attribute_oid.
 > It returns detailed API errors so that the portal can display relevant information for the developer to debug the configuration.
 > Such detailed API errors ARE NOT returned in actual use.
 They are reported as internal errors.